On this page:

 Audience Targeting (Required)

-Choose up to three methods for adding your target audience to the plan:
+Choose up to four methods for adding your target audience to the plan:

 Refer to Key terms and concepts: Audience Methods for more information on the differences between them, or refer to the sections below for step-by-step instructions on adding audiences via each method.